digitalsadhu/loopback-component-jsonapi/README.md

 [http://jsonapi.org/](http://jsonapi.org/)

 ## Status
 This project is a work in progress.
 Consider it beta software.
-For ember users, this should be basically.
+For ember users, the component should now be basically feature complete.
+Please test and report any issues.
 The functionality that is present is pretty well tested.
-100+ integration tests and counting!
+130+ integration tests and counting!

 Currently supported:
 - Find all records via GET